-Unless otherwise specified in the applicable CP, Subscribers, as physical persons, may choose to receive a Certificate certifying their identity as a pseudonym.
-The Certificate clearly identifies this choice through the mention "Pseudonym:" together with the allocated pseudonymUniqueIdentifier in the appropriate subject attributes as specified in section 7.
+Unless otherwise specified in the applicable CP,

+- 1. Subscribers, as physical persons, may choose to receive a Certificate certifying their identity in the form of a pseudonym. - 2.
+The Certificate identifies this choice through the mention "Pseudonym:" together with the allocated pseudonymUniqueIdentifier in the appropriate subject attributes as specified in section 7.